Senior Tax Work Off Program

 When should I submit my completed application for the SENIOR TAX WORK-OFF PROGRAM?

-Completed applications must be submitted to the Raymond Jordan Center by March 31st, 2025 by 4:00pm EST. to be considered for the SENIOR TAX WORK-OFF PROGRAM for the upcoming calendar year.
+Completed applications must be submitted to the Raymond Jordan Center by April 24, 2026, by 4:00pm EST. to be considered for the SENIOR TAX WORK-OFF PROGRAM for the upcoming calendar year.
 Late applications will not be accepted.

 Where do I submit my completed application?

 All applications must be submitted to the Department of Elder Affairs at the Raymond Jordan Senior Center, 1476 Roosevelt Avenue, Springfield, MA 01109.
 A PDF or Microsoft Word Document can be downloaded and printed out to complete through the Springfield City Website.
-Applications will also be available physically at the Raymond Jordan Center and our other Senior Centers under the City of Springfield, the Springfield Central Library in downtown, and at City Hall at the Assessors Office and Veterans Services Office.
+Applications will also be available physically at the Raymond A. Jordan Senior Center and our other Senior Centers under the City of Springfield, the Springfield Central Library in downtown, and at City Hall at the Assessor’s Office and Veterans Services Office.

 What is a CORI check and why is one being done?